nopnop2002/esp-idf-video-streaming/README.md

 - Logitech C980
 - CANYON CNE-CWC2

-When usb support provided by ESP-IDF is updated, there is possible that this limitation may be removed.
+When usb support provided by ESP-IDF is updated, this issues may eliminate issue.
 Detail is [here](https://github.com/nopnop2002/esp-idf-video-streaming/issues).

 # Software Required